isebenius/Projects/README.md

 In the following lines, I describe the goals of each project:

+-PCA.ipynb: Implements principle comonent analysis from first principles to cluster RNA-seq data, and compares it to another clustering using a k-means algorithm, also implemented from first principles.

+-t-SNE.ipynb: Implements t-SNE clustering of RNA-seq data from first principles.
+Compares to results from PCA.

 -RNA-seq classification.ipynb: Uses second-order markov model to determine whether RNA seq reads came from one of two populations.

 -Clustering.ipynb: Implements hard k-means and mixture model algorithms to cluster RNA-seq data according to cell identity.